 Trench and duster coats

 You can also prolong the life of your coats by weatherproofing them ahead of time.
-Some coats come weatherproofed, but could stand to be retouched every few years.
+Some coats come weatherproofed but could stand to be retouched every few years.
 Weatherproofing comes in two forms: spray on and wash in.
-Choose the product that makes most sense, clean your coat beforehand and test on a small sample area first.
+Choose the product that makes the most sense, clean your coat beforehand, and test on a small sample area first.
 When you're putting it away, store the coat on a sturdy hanger—not a hook—and away from sunlight to avoid any color damage.

-If your coat is particularly structured or embellished, professional dry cleaning will help ensure the fabric maintains its shape and is handled with care.
+If your coat is particularly structured or embellished, professional dry cleaning like Rinse (hint: we offer professional door-to-door Dry Cleaning services) will help ensure the fabric maintains its shape and is handled with care.

 Wool coats and blazers

 A structured wool coat or blazer makes the ideal finishing touch for an autumnal ensemble.
 Your coat should always be stored on a wooden hanger—not metal, which can leave a rust stain—in a breathable space to maintain the fabric's integrity and texture.
 If it's looking a little dull after a stint in your closet, smooth out any wrinkles with a steamer.
 A handy lint roller will take care of any stray particles so your coat looks fresh.

 It might seem like a high-maintenance piece, but a trusted dry cleaner can streamline the cleaning process by removing any persistent stains and helping the coat or blazer keep its original shape.
 The sooner you act, the better the results.
 To prevent any damage from moths or insects attracted to undetectable odors, send the coat or blazer for professional cleaning at the start and end of each season.

 Down jackets and parkas